hardope/finance/README.md

 * Clone repository or download files.
 * Open terminal and move to the directory containing files.
 * Install python
-* In the terminal run: 'pip install requirements.txt'
+* In the terminal run: 'pip install -r requirements.txt'
 * In the terminal run: 'flask run'